ktkiiski/pistejaska/README.md

 - make better reports based on score data
 - save every change to localstorage (or even to server?) to prevent accidental data loss
 - celebration page on save to see the winner with konfetti animation
+- generic variation support for games (e.g. different maps or different rules result in different scores that should be taken into account in reporting)

+### Technical debt

+- denormalize players to their own root entity
+- consider refactoring components to presentational & container components
 - better backups
-- generic variation support for games (e.g. different maps or different rules result in different scores that should be taken into account in reporting)
 - automatic tests
-- consider refactoring components to presentational & container components

 ## Known issues